wecatch/app-turbo/docs/tutorial/app.md

 #### What is app-server

-App-server is web application, be made of one or more sub app, each sub app easily migrited and resue
+App-server is a web application, be made of one or more sub app, each sub app easily migrited and resue

 `app-server` directory skeleton